pdeltour/fulll-tests/backend/README.md

 - vehicles are uniquely identified by their plate number
 - a vehicle has a unique location

- *I should have validated these assumptions with a specialist in the field, which i didn't.
+ *I should have validated these assumptions with a field specialist, which i didn't.
 My bad*